-How We Support Security & Compliance Requirements Before, During and After an Email Archive
+How to Remain Secure & Compliant Before, During and After an Email Archive Migration

 There are many benefits of moving your Email Archive to Cloud platforms such as Microsoft 365.
 Whether it’s to take advantage of the ever-growing security capabilities within the Cloud or to enable eDiscovery to be performed quickly and easily through more convenient access to the archive.
 However, these benefits can only be realised once you have successfully completed your migration.
 In this opening article, we’ll look at how you can remain secure and compliant on the journey to and once you are in the Cloud, so that you can quickly experience these benefits.